Poems

 Twilight walks, visiting your favorite haunts.

-Playing cards, telling jokes, heading for again,
+Playing cards, telling jokes, heading for once again,

-The village nestled near Lake Pontchartrain
+That place nestled near Lake Pontchartrain.

 Sailing shops, fishing piers, stop to buy bait,